salama/object-machine/implementation/elf.md

 ## Executable

 During assembly, binary versions of the instructions are created.
 Blocks contain a list of Instructions and thus get converted to a stream of binary.
-Methods in turn have a list of blocks and so the whole Method become a binary stream.
+Methods in turn have a list of blocks and so the whole Method becomes a binary stream.

-Strings are other simple objects that similarly transfor easily to their binary representation, asuming a utf8 encoding.
+Strings are other simple objects that similarly transform easily to their binary representation, asuming a utf8 encoding.

 Other objects contain a mix of integer and reference values that are binary encoded as well.
 The memory layout described above demands type encoding for all values and a layout reference for evey object.